iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/FIFO Label Correcting Algorithm.md

 One important thing is that in here, we are keeping the assumptions made for the shortest path problem under the LP formulation, so that it's at least not unbounded.

+**References**: Chapter 5 of the Network flow, Algorithm and applications book.

 **Generic Label Correcting algorithm**:

 Let $G=(V, A)$ be a directed graph satisfying the assumptions, let $d(s)$ be a distance label for each of the vertices in the graph, let $s$ be the source vertex, we denote $c(i, j)$ to be the costs of the arc $(i, j)\in A$.
 The following algorithm returns a predecessor graph, such that it's with the lowest total cost.